SSO with OneLogin

 SSO setup in OneLogin

-The first step is to get Zivver set up as a custom application connector in OneLogin.
+The first step is to set up Zivver as a custom application connector in OneLogin.

 1. Log in to OneLogin.